Fryingpannn/WallStreetBets_BigDataAnalysis/README.md

 ## Closing thoughts

 As for utility, we believe our solution, with just a bit more tuning, can actually be useful and create value.
-In the goal of making access to stock researches easier, we plan to create a website, on which many features would be present.
+In the goal of making access to stock research easier, we plan to create a website, on which many features would be present.
 This Naive Bayes classifier can easily be one of the features: by displaying a list of filtered research posts, we may indicate beside each of them, the probability that they would be worth a read.

-We believe this would be of great interest to those, such as ourselves, who like trading and investing in the stock market, but have little time to find and do researches of their own.
+We believe this would be of great interest to those, such as ourselves, who like trading and investing in the stock market, but have little time to find and do research of their own.

 In conclusion, this project was incredibly interesting for us.
 We had the chance to go through essentially the whole data science workflow, from finding a unique problem statement, gathering data, training models and presenting, as well as somewhat accomplish our goal to create something useful.
 As undergraduate students, it was a tremendous learning experience and we hope to create more exciting projects like this one.